Establishing a Pecan Orchard

 100 | 22 | 15 | 12 | 11 | 10 | 9 | 7 | 6 | 5 | 4 |

-The in intial thinning should take place between 16 and 22 years after planting or when50 percent of the orchard floor is shaded at mid-day.
+The initial thinning should take place between 16 and 22 years after planting or when 50% of the orchard floor is shaded at mid-day.
 The first thinning should be done on the diagonal, removing alternate trees in each row and column.
-This removes half the trees and will increase the distance between trees
+This removes half the trees and will increase the distance between trees by about 40%, allowing more available sunlight, air circulation, water, and nutrients for the remaining trees.

 Growers may choose to plant precocious (early bearing) varieties as temporary trees in combination with less precocious varieties as permanent trees.
 Precocious varieties allow the grower to begin harvesting a marketable yield earlier in the life of the orchard, which provides a faster return on the investment.
 At maturity, some precocious varieties overbear and produce poor quality nuts in the on year and have low yields in the off year; this can be tempered by fruit thinning.
 If a grower chooses not to fruit thin the orchard, then most precocious varieties are best suited as temporary trees to be removed as the orchard becomes crowded.
 Permanent trees should be consistent bearers of good quality nuts.

 Consider effective pollination when planning the orchard.
 Use at least two to three pollinator varieties in the orchard to ensure annual pollination.
-If varieties are planted in blocks, then the blocks should be no wider than six to eight rows apart depending on spacing, so that a pollinator is available within 150 feet after tree thinning.
+If varieties are planted in blocks, then the blocks should be no wider than six to eight rows apart depending on spacing, so that a pollinator is available within 150 ft after tree thinning.
 Alternatively, a pollinator variety should be planted so that, after the final thinning, a pollinator is positioned at every fifth tree on every fifth row.
 This allows adequate pollination, but prevents a reduction in price received for pecans due to undesirable blends.

 Squaring the orchard helps to ensure straight, symmetrical rows, which is an aid to orchard operations.
 The triangle method is often used to accomplish squaring.
-A base line should be established on one side of the field by placing stakes at each end (A & B) and joining them with a straight line 60 feet apart.
-The intersection of an arc 100 feet from the second stake (B) is a point on a line perpendicular to the base line.
+A base line should be established on one side of the field by placing stakes at each end (A & B) and joining them with a straight line 60 ft apart.
+The intersection of an arc 100 ft from the second stake (B) is a point on a line perpendicular to the base line.
 A third stake (C) should be placed at this intersection.
-Stake C should be located 80 feet from stake A. After both corners are squared, the fourth side (D) can be determined by squaring on one of the cross lines.
+Stake C should be located 80 ft from stake A. After both corners are squared, the fourth side (D) can be determined by squaring on one of the cross lines.
 After squaring, tree locations, can be measured and marked on these four base lines (Figure 2).

 Planting Trees